ljw1004/csharpspec/csharp/interfaces.md

     }
 }
 ```
-the first two statements cause compile-time errors because the member lookup (§7.4) of `Count` in `IListCounter` is ambiguous.
+the first two statements cause compile-time errors because the member lookup ([Member lookup](expressions.md#member-lookup)) of `Count` in `IListCounter` is ambiguous.
 As illustrated by the example, the ambiguity is resolved by casting `x` to the appropriate base interface type.
 Such casts have no run-time costs—they merely consist of viewing the instance as a less derived type at compile-time.

 In the example
 ```csharp